vdiflorio/nextgenpb_tutorial/files.md

 ### 5. Solver and Algorithm

-Specify the numerical solver and its configuration.
+In this last section, one may want to personalize the solver and various options like the solver type, the preconditioner and the tolerance.

 #### Example: